 Antihistamine pills and liquids work well for treating allergy symptoms.

-Talk to your health care provider before giving medicines that cause sleepiness to a child, because they can affect learning.
+Talk to your provider before giving medicines that cause sleepiness to a child, because they can affect learning.
 They can also affect alertness in adults.

 You can also try: